Ryan Routh sentenced to life in prison for attempting to assassinate Trump - PRESS AI WORLD

 side-post-image

-• Ryan Routh, 60, was convicted of attempting to assassinate Donald Trump.
+• Ryan Routh has been sentenced to life in prison for attempting to assassinate Donald Trump.

 SHARE THIS ARTICLE: